tadija/swift-greenfield/Packages/Features/README.md

-# Demo
+# Features

-This package is a simple demo feature.
+This package defines all feature modules consumed by the "TopLevel" package.